Vaccine Requirement and Hiring Information for Job Seekers

 Which vaccines will meet Providence’s COVID-19 vaccination policy?

 Any COVID-19 vaccine currently approved or authorized for emergency use by the U.S. Food and Drug Administration will be accepted.
 This currently includes the two-dose Pfizer and Moderna vaccine series and one-dose Johnson & Johnson vaccine.
 As COVID-19 vaccines receive FDA approval, we will reassess and revise the policy, as needed, based on the science, facts and data.

 What does "fully vaccinated" mean?

-To be fully vaccinated by your start date, it must have been at least two weeks after their second dose in a two-dose series or two weeks after receiving a single-dose vaccine.
-Where permitted by state law, you will be expected to be fully vaccinated for COVID-19 on your first day, or will be by the deadline for the Providence facility you will be employed at, or have an approved medical or religious exemption as a condition of your employment.
+To be fully vaccinated by your start date, it must have been at least two weeks after receiving the second dose in a two-dose series or a single dose vaccine for COVID-19 by your first day of work or have an approved medical or religious exemption as a condition of your employment.
 New Mexico and California state public health orders and policy also require receipt of a booster vaccine if eligible, and if not must receive a booster within 15 days of becoming eligible.
 At this time, caregivers with medical or religious exemptions are not able to work in positions that have direct patient contact in skilled nursing and assisted living facilities.
 If offered a position within Providence's family of organizations, you will have an opportunity to work with your recruiter to determine an appropriate start date that complies with the aforementioned conditions of employment (where applicable).